I love to look back on past adventures via journals, photos, and videos – but it can be so time consuming!

-Check out these 5 travel journal apps to help you document your vacations or long term travels with slide shows, photo collages, timelines, and lots more.
+Check out this post for my absolute favorite travel journal apps to help you document your adventures through slide shows, photo collages, timelines, maps, photo books, and more.

-Create a quick travel video with easy with 1 Second Everyday.
+Turn your travel videos into a travel journal summary with 1 Second Everyday.

 This app pieces together 1 second video clips to create a video, making it a super easy way to create travel video without the need for video editing skills.

 Day One Journal is an impressive digital travel journal app for iPhones, Android smartphones, Apple Watch, and Mac computers.

-This is a great travel journal app for those that like to journal about EVERYTHING that happened on their trip.
+This is a great travel journal app for those that like to reflect about everything that happened on their trip.

 Day One Journal will make it a bit easier to remember the finer details, like weather and addresses.